Phillip Leonian: Personal projects

-Some of Leonian’s first forays into motion photography were studies of people walking, including Walking Man (Man in a Hurry), a motion-blurred 1962 photo of a businessman captured mid-stride.
+Some of Leonian's first forays into motion photography were studies of people walking, including Walking Man (Man in a Hurry), a motion-blurred 1962 photo of a businessman captured mid-stride.

 Writing in the 1977 edition of U.S. Camera Annual, Leonian reflected on his early fascination with walking figures: "Walking is one of the basic human postures, the others being standing, sitting, and lying down.
 The last three are standard subjects throughout art history.
 Why not walking?"
 He went on to connect his multi-image photos of people walking to some of the earliest artwork made by humans:One day, leafing through a book, I came across reproductions of paintings of cave walls in France.
 An artist wanting to represent an animal in motion drew it with many legs.
 My ‘original’ image had been invented by a Neanderthal.
-My elation was profound…I had tapped a primal way of seeing.Leonian's experiments with motion blur also produced the Transcendentals, an early-1970s series of nudes which made it appear as though his subjects' spirits or souls were leaving their bodies.
+My elation was profound…I had tapped a primal way of seeing.Leonian's experiments with motion blur led to the Transcendentals, an early-1970s series of nudes which made it appear as though his subjects' spirits or souls were leaving their bodies.

-His experimentation wasn't limited to motion photography, though.
-He was one of many 1970s photographers who played around with Polaroids, resulting in a series of portraits called Waterworks.
+Like other photographers of the 1970s, Leonian also played around with Polaroids, resulting in a series of portraits called Waterworks.
 Using SX-70 film, he snapped pictures of his friends from the New York photography community, capturing a different body part (an arm, a leg, a face, etc.) with each instant photo.
 He then used a chemical solution to separate the emulsions from their backings, placed the emulsions on photo paper, and carefully arranged them to create full-figured portraits.
 The New York Times called the resulting caricatures "fascinating", noting that "the curious effect of each is that of a person floating in his own body baggie filled with water."